Reviews You Can Rely On

 Print Capabilities

 As mentioned, the Vyper houses effective tech and impressive specs for its price point.
-The print bed is set up for successful adhesion every time, the build volume is nothing to sneeze at, and it works with non-proprietary software.
+The print bed is set up for successful adhesion every time, the larger-than-average build volume of 245mm x 245mm x 260mm is nothing to sneeze at, and it works with non-proprietary software.

 Getting a print to properly adhere to the print bed is a critical and often annoying dance.
 As mentioned, the Vyper has a useful auto-leveling feature to help with this.
 It also has a heated bed (standard on FDM printers these days) and a special coating that Anycubic added to the spring steel bed.
 Both seem to help.
 But not to worry; removing the print after it's done is a cinch.
 The bed is both removable and flexible, so simply pop it off and give it a flex.
 It's held securely in place magnetically, and these kinds of removable beds are a great (not especially common) upgrade.